antmar0417/The-Useless-Web/README.md

     <img src="./images/likes.png" width="400px"></img>
 </div>

+-   By clicking on a certain image you will be redirected to unsplash.com.
+There you will be able to see the fullscreen photo and download it for free if desired.
 -   I've enabled a loading gif while images are loading.
 -   The number of uploaded images on load changes depending on the screen type (mobile, tablet, and desktop).
 -   You can change the background color of the header when you click on it.